maxsond/Spacebase/README.md

-*SpaceBase* is an experiment in non-persistant MUDding based on the Evennia framework
+*SpaceBase* is an experiment in non-persistent MUDding based on the Evennia framework

 [homepage]: http://www.evennia.com